Khufiyya: History

 Ma Laichi can be seen as another founding member of the Khufiyya order.
-Under the guidance of Ma Taibaba, a contemporary of Ma Shouzhen, Ma Laichi was introduced into Sufism.
-After pilgrimage to Mecca, he returned to China and preached for 32 years in Qinghai and Gansu Province.
-He later established the Huasi Menhuan, which remains an important menhuan or denomination, of Chinese Sufism.
+Under the guidance of Ma Taibaba, a contemporary of Ma Shouzhen, Ma Laichi was introduced to Sufism.
+After his Hajj, he returned to China and preached for 32 years in Qinghai and Gansu.
+He later established the Huasi Menhuan, which remains an important menhuan or denomination of Chinese Sufism.

 In the early 18th century, Xian Meizhen, another pupil of Afaq Khoja, preached in the inner provinces of China.
 The Xianmen Menhuan denomination was founded by Meizhen.
 Gradually, over years of religious practice and conversion, different denominations of Khufiyya formed Jiaofang (教坊)–units of residence where followers of a menhuan reside.
-Just like those of Jahriyya, Khufiyyan Jiaofang were organized administrative divisions led by an Akhoond.
+Just like those of Jahriyya, Khufiyyan Jiaofang were organized administrative divisions led by an akhund.

 Throughout the reign of the Qianlong Emperor of the Qing dynasty, the "old" orders of Chinese Sufism represented by Khufiyya encountered a wave of reformists led by Ma Mingxin, the founder of Jahriyya which was known as the "New order".
 Ma Mingxing opposed and criticized Khufiyyan menhuan's hereditary lineage and attracted followers from Gansu, Ningxia, and Qinghai.
 In the later conflicts between Khufiyya and Jahriyya over both religious and political affairs, the Qing government supported Khufiyya and saw Jahriyya as a threat to its rule.

 During the Cultural Revolution, Khufiyya was among the many religious organizations that suffered persecutions and pressures.
 Many mosques were demolished during this time, religious practice was forbidden.
-The state-imposed ban on religion was lifted after 3rd Plenary Session of the 11th Central Committee of the Communist Party of China.
+The state-imposed ban on religion was lifted after 3rd plenary session of the 11th Central Committee of the Chinese Communist Party.
 In contemporary China, followers of Khufiyya live mainly in Linxia, Tianshui and Lanzhou of Gansu province.

 Philosophy

-Like other Sufi orders, Khufiyya is characterized by the veneration of saints, the search for enlightenment, and dhikr (quiet repetition of devotional phrases or prayers).
-The dhikr of Khufiyya followers are in a low tone or even silent, which references the meaning of the "Khufiyya", which means "the silent ones" in Arabic.
+Like other Sufi orders, Khufiyya is characterized by the veneration of Muslim saints, the search for enlightenment, and dhikr (quiet repetition of devotional phrases or prayers).
+The dhikr of Khufiyya followers are in a low tone or even silent, which references the meaning of the name Khufiyya, "the silent" or "the concealed/hidden".
 In addition, Khufiyya was relatively conformist to the central government of China throughout different periods of history.

-The Khufiyya order rejects excessive practice of the abstinence from worldly desires.
+The Khufiyya order rejects the excessive practice of abstinence from worldly desires.
 It advocates for a way of spiritual life which balances between one's secular affairs and spiritual endeavors.

 Disciples of the Khufiyya order are required to complete the reading of the Quran and Hadiths.
-Notably, the sufi Tariqa of reciting silent dhikr is a necessity.
-A teacher of Khufiyya disciples is known as Murshid.
+Notably, reciting silent dhikr is a necessity.
+A teacher of Khufiyya disciples is known as a murshid.

 Demography

-As of 1988, out of 6,781,500 Hui Chinese, 7.2% identify as Khufiyya followers.
+As of 1988, out of 6,781,500 Hui Chinese, it was estimated that 7.2% were Khufiyya followers.
 In Ningxia, there were 560 mosques affiliated with Khufiyya.
 Adherents of Khufiyya can be found in most of the northwestern provinces of China, with settlements in the inner provinces of Yunnan, Sichuan, Henan, Jilin and Hebei.